 Cromwell derecognises financial liabilities when, and only when, its obligations are discharged, cancelled or have expired.
-The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable is recognised in the Statement comprehensive income.
+The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable is recognised in the Statement of comprehensive income.

 When Cromwell exchanges one debt instrument for another with substantially different terms with an existing lender, such exchange is accounted for as an extinguishment of the original financial liability and the recognition of a new financial liability.
-Similarly, Cromwell accounts for the substantial modification of terms of an existing liability or part of it as an extinguishment of the original financial liability and the recognition of a new financial liability and the recognition of a new financial liability.
+Similarly, Cromwell accounts for the substantial modification of terms of an existing liability or part of it as an extinguishment of the original financial liability and the recognition of a new financial liability.